yjk16/aws/aws_instance.md

 then paste

-`scp -i "~/.ssh/tech230.pem" -r app ubuntu@ec2-<ip address of your instance>.eu-west-1.compute.amazonaws.com:/home/ubuntu`
+`scp -i "~/.ssh/tech230.pem" -r app ubuntu@ec2-<ip address of your instance>.eu-west-1.compute.amazonaws.com:/home/ubuntu` to copy over the app folder into the instance.

 In this case: